zzm634/typeorm-no-arp/docs/query-runner.md

 After connection is released it is not possible to use the query runner methods.

-`QueryRunner` has bunch of methods you can use, it also has it's own `EntityManager` instance, which you can use through `manager` property in order to run `EntityManager` methods on a particular database connection used by `QueryRunner` instance:
+`QueryRunner` has bunch of methods you can use, it also has its own `EntityManager` instance, which you can use through `manager` property in order to run `EntityManager` methods on a particular database connection used by `QueryRunner` instance: